lh-ite/ECPC/README.md

-# ECPC
+# ECPCM
-ECPC for infrared and visible image resgitration
+ECPCM for infrared and visible image resgitration

 **Author Contact**